arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Testing

-The efficientdet_test file was updated according to our project.
+The efficientdet_test file was updated according to the project.
 You just have to place the test images in the test folder and run `python efficientdet_test.py`.

 ## Reference